groupeLIAMG/ttcr/README.md

 ## Python package

-ttcrpy is a package for computing traveltimes and raytracing that was developped with geophysical applications in mind, e.g. ray-based seismic/GPR tomography and microseismc event location (joint hypocenter-velocity inversion).
+ttcrpy is a package for computing traveltimes and raytracing that was developed with geophysical applications in mind, e.g. ray-based seismic/GPR tomography and microseismic event location (joint hypocenter-velocity inversion).
 The package contains code to perform computation on 2D and 3D rectilinear grids, as well as 2D triangular and 3D tetrahedral meshes.
 Three different algorithms have been implemented: the Fast-Sweeping Method, the